BIASED

 The encyclopedia consists of two levels: infographic and glossary.
 One the first level, the infographic stands for »fast thinking« and displays all essential information intuitively.
 On the second level, the glossary stands for »slow thinking« and offers detailed information as well as in-depth research options.
 Switching back and forth between the two levels allows learners to work and discover at their own pace.

-Sound on.
-Sample application of the
+Sample application of the interactive

-interactive infographic with animations.
+infographic with animations.

 The glossary is sorted alphabetically and invites you to delve deeper into the topic.
 All 180 listings include a definition, a short info text as well as an external link for further information.
 There you can find in-depth resources such as journal articles or academic papers.
 Clicking on the »visualization« item takes you back to the infographic.